 Solution 5: Boost the PHP Memory Limit

-Running out of PHP memory can trigger a WordPress 500 Server Error, especially with heavy traffic or resource-hungry plugins.
+Low PHP memory can trigger a 500 error in WordPress, especially on sites using resource-heavy plugins or large processes.
 When your site exceeds the allocated memory limit, it can crash, leaving you with that dreaded HTTP 500 error.
 You can increase the PHP memory limit by editing key files like wp-config.php or .htaccess.

 Start with the wp-config.php file, located in your WordPress root directory.
 Use an FTP client or your hosting’s file manager to access it, then add a line like define(‘WP_MEMORY_LIMIT’, ‘512M’); just above the line that says, “That’s all, stop editing!
 Happy blogging.”
 Save the file, upload it back to your server, and check if the WordPress internal server issue is resolved.